 And what about Upcycling?

+There you go.
 Upcycling is essentially a more advanced form of reusing.
 Instead of or just reusing an old product, we focus on its building blocks.
-So upcycling is the process or reusing discarded materials to create new products of higher complexity, quality or value than the original.
+So upcycling is the process of reusing discarded materials to create new products of higher complexity, quality or value than the original.
 In contrast, the more common and widely used recycling can be called downcycling.
 The point is that most recycling involves simply extracting useful raw materials from discarded products.
 It does so by breaking down waste in its elements.
 The result is most of the times inferior to the original raw material, especially when it comes to synthetic substances like plastics.
 On the other hand, the goal of upcycling is to reduce the consumption of new raw materials and prevent waste by making use of existing ones.

 People have been upcycling for centuries.
 Making complex garments from older fabrics, building machines from disused metals or jewellery from shells and rocks are all forms of upcycling.
 It just so happens that nobody called it like that before the mid-’90s.
 We had to reach a point of mass, uncontrolled consumption and a culture of quick use and discard to realise that products and materials deserve a second chance.
 And we deserve a more conscious, slow and considerate way of living.
 And a more creative one too!

 Here it goes then.
-We upcycle old, leftover or decommissioned Athenian balcony awnings into fashionable, stylish and functional bags.
+We at 3QUARTERS upcycle old, leftover or decommissioned Athenian balcony awnings into fashionable, stylish and functional bags.
 It’s reusing but more creative, sexier.
 And while at it, we have a zero-waste policy, so we don’t create any more waste whatsoever.

 You can read more about it in our Sustainability section and we’re always available for a chat.
 With questions or ideas or anything at all.